randomwalker2014/Tidy_Data_Project1/README.md

 * A 561-feature vector with time and frequency domain variables.
 * Its activity label.
 * An identifier of the subject

 * * *

 ### Objective

 The objective of this project was to tidy up the publicly available raw data set, aggregate data and generate a clean data set that can be used for further analysis and studies.

-The following artifacts are included in this repo project
+The following related artifacts are included in this repo project

 * run_analysis.R - R script for cleaning the raw data files and generating a clean file